-One Creative Environments Ltd. (One) was appointed to provide a multi-disciplinary design services for this complex innovative building with intensive programme to satisfy a wide range of stakeholders where implementation of BIM was essential.
-However, this was driven by One (the design team) for benefits associated with co-ordination and production information, with no client prescribed BIM deliverables.
+ONE Creative environments (ONE) was appointed to provide a multi-disciplinary design services for this complex innovative building with intensive programme to satisfy a wide range of stakeholders where implementation of BIM was essential.
+However, this was driven by ONE (the design team) for benefits associated with co-ordination and production information, with no client prescribed BIM deliverables.

 This project was a huge step forward in our evolution, as it was a complex project where a conscious commitment to working in a BIM workflow was made.

 Although the client did not have specific BIM deliverables, their ‘needs’ related to opportunities for fulfilling their project requirements through the design team utilising a BIM workflow, especially for a project that was heavily MEP serviced.
 Also, the client was committed to achieve capital cost savings wherever possible to maintain overall budget.

 With no formal requirement for BIM, or an intention to develop a formal Employers Information Requirement document, the organisation of the project requirements were developed by ONE’s BIM Manager, Jason Whittall who developed a Pre-Construction BIM Execution Plan and a way forward for the project team, from basic project design brief development to client reviews.
 This assistance and guidance to the project team members helped steer the project into a BIM workflow.